 As seen on

-According to Companies House, employers' liability and public liability are two of the most common types of business insurance in the UK.
+According to Companies House, employers' liability (EL) and public liability (PL) are two of the most common types of business insurance in the UK.
 These two types of business liability insurance cover injury and damage claims from employees and third parties like customers, respectively.

 But whether you're new to these coverages or not, you probably have some questions.
 Why are public and employers' liability insurance so important?
 Does your business need both types of cover?
 How much will it cost?
 Where can you find reliable quotes?
 We answer these and other important questions for you below.